pavt/egad/documentation/replication-package.md

 ##### 2.2.2 Full replication

 - Use the [script](https://github.com/pavt/egad/blob/main/dataset/script/clone_all.sh) and [repos.txt](https://github.com/pavt/egad/blob/main/dataset/script/repos.txt) files to clone all the repos into your local *repositories* directory.
+- You can also directly [download these two files](https://github.com/pavt/egad/blob/main/dataset/script.zip)

 ##### 2.2.3 Warning